 Would you like to target both Mobile and Non-Mobile Devices?
 With OptinMonster, you can create campaigns targeted specifically to certain devices to help improve your conversion rate for your campaigns.

 What is Device Targeting

-While certain campaign types are optimized for specific devices (Lightbox and Mobile), other campaigns types are optimized for use on various devices.
+By default, all campaigns will show on all devices.
 However, just because a campaign can show on all devices does not mean that it should or that you even want it to show on every device.